eezstreet/SWATEliteForce/README.md

 **Fully Compatible; no special installation steps:**
  * SWAT 4 ENB / Reshade
  * SWAT 4 Music Overhaul
- * Elite Tactical Force Map Pack
- * Mega Map Pack.
-(DO NOT install the mod, just the maps)
- * GSF Map Pack
+ * ANY map pack mod.
+(DO NOT install the Mega Map Pack campaign mod in its installer, it is not needed with this mod)
  * ANY custom officer skin mod.